rgwch/mikrorest/docs/classes/MikroRest.md

 > **sendBuffer**(`res?`, `buffer?`, `code?`, `headers?`): `void`

-Defined in: index.ts:519
+Defined in: index.ts:524

 Send a binary response.
-If is not provided, it will send a default response with status "ok".
+If buffer is not provided, it will send a default response with status "ok".

 #### Parameters